jahredhope/tutorial-rock-paper-scissors/1-Setup.md

 [Chapter Four - Next Steps](./4-Next-Steps.md)

-# Chapter 1 - Setup
+# Chapter One - Setup

 This chapter gets you setup with with a basic development environment with a canvas and render loop.